lawrencegripper/actions-public-scratch/docker-build-args/README.md

 It can still write to `$GITHUB_OUTPUT` because this file is writable by `UID=1001`.

 ### Job: `Build without mapping, run with without mapping`

+This doesn't set the user to match during build or `docker run`.

 **Will pass?** ❌